megalus/stela/dev_to.md

 * Makes it easy to switch configs for development, testing, and production
 * Simplifies deployment to containers, CI pipelines, and cloud services

-Yet most libraries leave you writing the same boilerplate: read a file, parse strings into ints or booleans, and override defaults.
+Yet most libraries leave you you to write the same boilerplate: read files, parse strings into ints or booleans, and override defaults.
 Stela automates all of that.

 ### Introducing Stela